How to Pick the Best Keywords for Your Website

 - Weed out the weak keywords with Google AdWords

-See, that doesn’t sound too difficult, does it?
-Good news, it’s really not too difficult to pick the best keywords.
+See, that doesn’t sound too difficult.
+The good news, it’s really not too difficult to pick the best keywords.
 Let’s take a closer look…

 Step 1: Let The Keyword Topic Brainstorming Begin

 First, grab a pen and paper.
-We’re going to be making an informal(ish) list with the goal to think of about 7-10 broad topics that are:
+We’re going to be making an informal(ish) list to think of about 7-10 broad topics that are:

 - Highly relatable to your company